Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Introduction. Classical-quantum correspondence

-The paper is organized as follows: Section \ref{CSDSG} reviews some of the definitions from the geometry of coherent states.
+The paper is organized as follows: Section \ref{CSDSG} reviews some definitions from the geometry of coherent states.
 In Section \ref{TDVP} the time dependent variational principle is applied to a manifold of test vectors in paragraph \ref{VPTS}.
 The Lagrange function is introduced and the Hamilton equations of motion result for the system we have investigated in Section \ref{Lagrange}.
-In Section \ref{Symplectic} we introduce the coherent states built over the weight states of the discrete positive series of the symplectic group ${\mathcal{S}p}\left( 2,{\mathbb R}\right) $ and the Lie algebra generators.
-A model is proposed which enables the explicit calculus of the Husimi function for every algebraic model with a dynamical group.
-The equations of motion in phase space are inferred.
-The model we suggest is applied in Section \ref{Quadyn} to a combined, Paul and Penning trap, with octupole anharmonicity.
-The Lie algebra generators for the radial and axial symplectic group ${\mathcal{S}p}\left( 2,{\mathbb R}\right)_{a,r} $ are introduced in Section \ref{AlgebraicModels}, together with the Hamiltonian of the system.
+Section \ref{Symplectic} presents the coherent states built over weight states of the discrete positive series of the symplectic group ${\mathcal Sp}\left( 2,{\mathbb R}\right) $ and the Lie algebra generators.
+A model is proposed which enables explicit calculus of the Husimi function for every algebraic model with a dynamical group.
+The equations of motion in phase space arise.
+The model we suggest is applied in Section \ref{Quadyn} to a combined Paul and Penning trap, with octupole anharmonicity.
+The Lie algebra generators for the radial and axial symplectic group ${\mathcal Sp}\left( 2,{\mathbb R}\right)_{a,r} $ are introduced in Section \ref{AlgebraicModels}, together with the Hamiltonian of the system.
 The symplectic coherent states representation is introduced in Section \ref{SymplecRepr}.
-The classical Hamiltonian for the system we investigated is finally obtained.
+The classical Hamiltonian for the system we investigated finally results.
 Section \ref{Concl} is dedicated to a discussion of the results.